Start Blogging 101 is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 Likewise, Kadence Blocks has a free version that adds around 12 additional blocks.
 They also offer a premium version called Kadence Blocks Pro which adds 7 additional premium blocks and costs $59 per year.

-GeneratePress has a great theme and offers a lightweight page-building solution with GenerateBlocks and GenerateBlocks Pro coming soon along with a plugin called WP Show Posts which gives you a plethora of possibilities to display various posts on your pages.
+GeneratePress has a great theme and offers a lightweight page-building solution with GenerateBlocks and GenerateBlocks Pro along with a plugin called WP Show Posts which gives you a plethora of possibilities to display various posts on your pages.

 However, I wish GeneratePress offered some sort of “bundle” where they bundle all their products together for a cheaper price.
 Perhaps it will come in the future. 🙂